 Listen to the conversation below to check your answers.
 Copy the stressed sounds and rhythm of the candidate to improve your pronunciation.

 Exercise 5 | Vocabulary

 The following vocabulary was used by the candidate answering the questions above.
-Match the vocabulary item
+Match the vocabulary item with its meaning.

 Remember that completing these exercises won’t help you improve unless you practice the language frequently.
 Make sure you take time to use what you have learned today in your writing and speaking.